Nimaoth/Nev/docs/configuration.md

 The documentation for the scripting API is in scripting/htmldocs.
 You can see the current version [here](https://raw.githack.com/Nimaoth/AbsytreeDocs/main/scripting_nim/htmldocs/theindex.html) (using raw.githack.com) or [here](https://nimaoth.github.io/AbsytreeDocs/scripting_nim/htmldocs/theindex.html).

 Here is an overview of the modules:
-- `absytree_runtime`: Exports everything you need, so you can just include this in your script file.
+- `plugin_runtime`: Exports everything you need, so you can just include this in your script file.
 - `scripting_api`: Part of the editor source, defines types used by both the editor and the script, as well as some utility functions for those types.
-- `absytree_internal`: Ignore this.
+- `plugin_api_internal`: Ignore this.
 You shouldn't need to call these functions directly.
 - `editor_api`: Contains general functions like changing font size, manipulating views, opening and closing files, etc.
 - `editor_text_api`: Contains functions for interacting with a text editor (e.g. modifiying the content).
 - `editor_model_api`: Contains functions for interacting with an model editor (e.g. modifying the content).